scfj/decorators/README.md

 // ...
 UserApi userApi = Cached.decorate(new UsersFromDatabase("jdbc://..."));

-// retreive user from database, interacts with IO for the first time User firstUser = userApi.userById(1);
+// Retreives user from database, interacts with IO for the first time.
+User firstUser = userApi.userById(1);
 // ...
-User user1 = userApi.userById(1); // no IO, user is stored in memory.
+User user1 = userApi.userById(1); // No IO, user is stored in memory.
 ```